leonstel/leonstel.github.io/drafts/gmap3.md

 `!!this.state.prop2 === false`
 `!!this.state.mapInit === true`

-Practical example how we will be using it
+Practical example how we will be using those functions

 ```